-1. If you have a BC licence for at least 3 years:
+If you have had a BC driver’s licence for at least 2 years:

 2. Register online

-To join as a Member-Owner or Monthly Member, register online.
+To join as a Modo Plus or Monthly member, register online.
 It takes just a few minutes and requires a valid credit card (prepaid or debit cards not accepted).
 Once you receive your vehicle access fob in the mail, you’re ready to go!

 To join as a Business or Associate Member, contact us at firstname.lastname@example.org.